 - Multi-section exams scheduled by an instructor must have the approval of the Vice

-President for Student Affairs for both time and room space.
+President for Student Services for both time and room space.
 These are scheduled on

 a first-come, first-serve basis.